svlada/springboot-security-jwt/etc/blog.md

 First step is to extend AbstractAuthenticationProcessingFilter to provide custom processing of Ajax authentication requests.

-Parsing and basic validation of incoming JSON payload is done in the AjaxLoginProcessingFilter#attemptAuthentication method.
-If authentication JSON payload is valid, actual authentication logic is delegated to AjaxAuthenticationProvider class.
+De-serialization and basic validation of the incoming JSON payload is done in the AjaxLoginProcessingFilter#attemptAuthentication method.
+If JSON payload is valid, authentication logic is delegated to AjaxAuthenticationProvider class.

-In case of successuful authentication AjaxLoginProcessingFilter#successfulAuthentication is called.
+In case of successful authentication AjaxLoginProcessingFilter#successfulAuthentication is invoked.
-In case of application failure AjaxLoginProcessingFilter#unsuccessfulAuthentication is called.
+In case of application failure AjaxLoginProcessingFilter#unsuccessfulAuthentication is invoked.

 ```language-java
 public class AjaxLoginProcessingFilter extends AbstractAuthenticationProcessingFilter {